somof/CarND-Path-Planning-Project/README.md

 No changes needs in the CMakeLists.txt to build the binary correctly for the project.

 ## Valid Trajectories

 ### The car is able to drive at least 4.32 miles without incident..

-  - The top right screen of the simulator shows the current/best miles driven without incident.
-Incidents include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.
-Each incident case is also listed below in more detail.

-The path_planning worked for at least 5 miles without incidents.
+The path_planning works for more 5 miles without incidents.

 ![5 miles](5miles.png)

 ![15 miles](15miles.png)

 ### The car drives according to the speed limit.

-  - The car doesn't drive faster than the speed limit.
-Also the car isn't driving much slower than speed limit unless obstructed by traffic.

-Speed limit ??
+Tha car drives as fast as it can do without collisions, and never exceeds the limit speed 50mph.

 ### Max Acceleration and Jerk are not Exceeded.

   - The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3.

+Tha car drives

+as fast as it can do without collisions, and never exceeds the limit speed 50mph.

 Max acceleration and jerk never exceeded the limits while the first 10 miles.